- Must visit

 Discover the best of Vancouver — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Vancouver trip today.

-Leading museum of world arts and cultures, especially renowned for Indigenous art and monumental works from the Northwest Coast.
+A leading museum of world arts and cultures, especially renowned for Indigenous Northwest Coast collections and architecture by Arthur Erickson.

-Interactive science museum under Vancouver’s geodesic dome, popular with families and visitors for hands-on exhibits.
+A hands-on science museum in an iconic geodesic dome, popular with families and visitors for interactive exhibits and special shows.

-Vancouver’s signature urban park with seawall paths, beaches, forest trails, and classic views of the skyline and harbor.
+Vancouver’s flagship urban park with seawall paths, beaches, forest trails, and classic city-and-ocean viewpoints.

-Prices are high by U.S. standards, especially for hotels and dining, though casual meals and coffee are still manageable.
+Prices are high by US standards, especially hotels and dining, but budget eats and public transit help manage costs.

 The train connection between Seattle, WA and Vancouver, WA is a convenient and scenic option for travelers looking to explore the Pacific Northwest.
 Operated by Amtrak, this route offers comfortable seating and stunning views of the landscape along the way.
 With frequent departures throughout the day, passengers can easily plan their journey while enjoying a relaxing ride through beautiful scenery.